 Similar to how Sisko does with baseball, Picard enjoys using Shakespeare as a metaphor for the human condition.
-Of course, everyone knows about Stewart's background in Shakespearean theater; he quotes Hamlet in "Hide And Q," and he even plays a dual role as Michael Williams in Data's holodeck play ("The Defector").
+Of course, everyone knows about Stewart's background in Shakespearean theater; he quotes Hamlet in "Hide and Q",and participates in Data's production of Henry V.

-TNG had a minor in-show example: In "Descent, Part II" the Enterprise is forced to hide within a star's corona by using an experimental shield.
+TNG had a minor in-show example: In "Descent (Part 2)" the Enterprise is forced to hide within a star's corona by using an experimental shield.
 The lieutenant at Tactical doesn't think that the shield will work, but is proven wrong.
 The actor played a different character in a previous episode who tried to make it appear that the shield didn't work.

 Descended Creator: Roddenberry's wife Majel Barrett, who also played Lwaxana Troi, owned a great deal of the rights and was one of the chief executives owning Star Trek after her husband's death.

 Development Gag: "The Schizoid Man" was originally to have guest-starred Patrick McGoohan; the title of the episode is the same as that of an episode from his famous series The Prisoner.
 Even though McGoohan did not appear in the episode, the title remained unchanged as a tribute.